Skip to main content

 Diaper banks, nonprofits, and local help

 If you are almost out, local help matters.
-The National Diaper Bank Network’s get-help page tells people to call 211, search for diapers or basic needs, and try local faith-based organizations and food pantries if a listing is hard to find.
-Its member directory can help you find nearby programs, but many local banks focus first on children, so ask specifically whether they have adult briefs, pads, or underpads.
+The National Diaper Bank Network tells people to ask about diapers or basic needs, check children’s listings if needed, and try local faith-based organizations and food pantries if a listing is hard to find.
+Its member directory can help you find nearby programs, but many local banks focus first on children.
+Ask specifically whether they have adult briefs, pads, or underpads.

-Eldercare Locator connects older adults and caregivers to the local Area Agency on Aging.
-That is often the best call if you need more than supplies, because the agency may also know about case management, caregiver support, home-delivered meals, transportation help, or other services that make the monthly budget easier to manage.
+Local Area Agencies on Aging are often the best call if you need more than supplies.
+They may know about case management, caregiver support, home-delivered meals, transportation help, or other services that make the monthly budget easier to manage.

 When you call, be direct: Say the person is an older adult and ask about adult incontinence briefs, protective underwear, pads, underpads, wipes, and skin barrier products.
 Also ask whether the program is emergency-only, monthly, by appointment, by ZIP code, or by referral.